zotero/scaffold/README.txt

-To build the XPI installer, enter this directory and zip the contents and its subfolders:
+To build the XPI installer, enter this directory and run build.sh:

-  zip -r scaffold.xpi *
+  ./build.sh

+This will create a file scaffold.xpi, which you can open in Firefox to install.